iqb-berlin/Cypress-Tests/README.md

 1. Open the Cypress interface: **npm run CY:open** <br>
 Here you can select a browser and a test case and run it locally.<br>
 :information_source: If you want you can use the recorder function to create new test cases.
+For this use the **cypress-studio** function.
-For this one you find some information about it [here](https://docs.cypress.io/guides/references/cypress-studio#Extending-a-Test).
+You find some more information about it [here](https://docs.cypress.io/guides/references/cypress-studio#Extending-a-Test).
 Start with chapter: **Step1-Run the spec**.
-The studio function is already switched on in this repository!
+The **cypress-studio** function is already switched on in this repository!

 2. Start an automatically executed local cypress test: **npm run CY:runLocal:all** <br>
 All tests created in the E2E-directory will be run.
 After each test, corresponding reports and videos are stored in the "Reports" and "Videos" directory. <br>